-- The SENCo is Mrs Rachel Stewart, who has been at the school for 7 years.
-Mrs Stewart has been the SENCo since September 2018.
-She has successfully completed the National Award for Special Educational Needs Co-ordinator (NASENCO) - The SEND Trustee is Mrs Jay Salter who is currently working alongside Mrs Maddie Waller to gain an overview of SEND at Presdales.
-A meeting with the SENCo is planned for the New Year to discuss SEND issues, policies and procedures.
-The SEND Information Report is accessible on the school website under policies and this is reviewed annually with parents/carers, staff and the SEND trustee.
-Meetings will be held regularly thereafter. - The role of our Teaching Assistants is to support students' learning in class as planned and directed by the subject teacher.
-The SENCo is the line manager for the TAs. - Ms Sylvia Jennings is the Pupil Premium manager. - Mrs Sara Miller is the HCP coordinator.
+- The SENCo is Ms Rachel Stewart, who has been at the school for 9 years.
+Ms Stewart has been the SENCo since September 2018.
+She has successfully completed the National Award for Special Educational Needs Co-ordinator (NASENCO) - The SEND Trustee is Mr Jay Howard Freed.
+The SEND Information Report is accessible on the school website under policies and this is reviewed annually - The role of our Teaching Assistants is to support students' learning in class as planned and directed by the subject teacher.
+The SENCo is the line manager for the TAs. - Ms Sylvia Jennings is the Inclusion manager. - Mrs Sara Miller is the HCP coordinator.